Print Friendly and PDF e-contents Radhanagari College: Adaptation_Literature and Cinema

 Adaptation:

-Invention of cinema is an important feature of our modern time.
+The invention of cinema is an important feature of our modern time.
 At first, cinema was silent, black and white.
 Actors from cinema did not have any social status.
 The cinema was meant for entertainment only.
 Gradually, a lot of changes took place in cinema.
 Today cinema has become an integral part of our life.

-In modern times, cinema has considered as rival to literature.
+In modern times, cinema is considered as rival to literature.
 Cinema and literature share some common features.
 There is plot, characters, setting, dialogues in literature and cinema.
 Cinema is always in search of good story.
 It could get these stories easily from literature.
-People thought it good idea to make cinema based on good novels, plays or famous autobiographies.
+People thought it a good idea to make cinema based on good novels, plays or famous autobiographies.
 But a lot of changes need to be done in literature while shifting it on the screen.
 This process of changes in literature is termed as ‘adaptation’.

 2) Problems related to culture: While making a Marathi cinema, the director changes the names of characters, places, etc. Necessary changes are made related to cultural practices.
 For example, festivals.